taustation-fan/userscripts/README.md

 Use with caution!
 This scrip requires manual updates to be adjusted to the current career type and career rank/level of the player.
 By default it's configured for high-rank Clone Technician.

+## Combat Log

+`combat-log.user.js` saves any combat-related activity to a log, pruning it to present the same information in a more concise manner.
+A simple UI is provided, to Show/Hide the Combat Log window (similar to the Chat window) or Clear the log.
+The Combat Log window also provides a Download button to save the log to a local file on your computer.